 The Office of Minority Health of the Department of Health and Human Services developed information to raise awareness about infant mortality with an emphasis on the African-American community as one of its efforts to end health disparities among racial and ethnic minorities.

 Association of Maternal & Child Health Programs

 The Association of Maternal & Child Health Programs is a national resource, partner, and advocate for state public health leaders and others working to improve the health of women, children, youth, and families, including those with special health care needs.

 For those women without private insurance who need access to prenatal care, there are options.

-- CHIP Perinatal provides prenatal care for those mothers who do are not eligible for Medicaid due to their income or residency status.
+- CHIP Perinatal provides prenatal care for those mothers who are not eligible for Medicaid due to their income or residency status.